Home › Block and Plugin Tutorials › Block Editor › Block.json Version 3: A Guide for Plugin and Theme Developers

 So, to recap, iframes are beneficial because:

-2. They’re easier to manipulate and more responsive when it comes to simulating breakpoints.
+- They’re easier to manipulate and more responsive for simulating breakpoints.

-4. It results in far fewer script and style conflicts.
+- It results in far fewer script and style conflicts and fewer hacks.

 So, with version 3, how do we get our scripts and styles in the iframe?